May 2026 Snapshot

 Key Insights

 Enterprise Energy leaders score highest on Stakeholder (4.7/5) and Growth (4.3/5).
-Their leading priority is maintain concentration limits in investments, while their most pressing challenge is complex, multi-use applications require intensive customization per customer.
-They measure success through worker efficiency improvements through technology deployment and make decisions using kind on people, hard on problems – approaching disagreements as about the problem, not the person.
-Language that resonates includes "collaborate", "innovation", and "impact".
+Over the past six months, the most notable change is a decrease in Technology orientation.
+Their leading priority is maintain concentration limits in investments, while their most pressing challenge is technology (e.g., blockchain) in search of a practical use case.
+They measure success through models being grounded in sources and truth and make decisions using kind on people, hard on problems – approaching disagreements as about the problem, not the person.
+Language that resonates includes "collaborate", "impact", and "innovation".

 How Enterprise Energy leaders Score on Stakeholder and Other Key Factors